dumbmatter/fakeIndexedDB/README.md

 ## Potential applications:

-1. Use the same database in Node.js/io.js and in the browser.
+1. Use the same API in Node.js/io.js and in the browser.

 2. Support IndexedDB in old or crappy browsers.

-3. Somehow use it within a caching layer in the browser, since real IndexedDB can be kind of slow.
+3. Somehow use it within a caching layer on top of IndexedDB in the browser, since IndexedDB can be kind of slow.

+4. Abstract the core database functions out, so what is left is a shell that allows the IndexedDB API to easily sit on top of many different backends.

+5. Serve as a playground for experimenting with IndexedDB.

 ## License